© Crown copyright 2018

 Ofsted does not require teachers to undertake additional work or to ask pupils to undertake work specifically for the inspection.

-Ofsted will usually expect to see evidence of the monitoring of teaching and learning and its link to teachers’ performance management and the teachers’ standards, but this should be the information that the school uses routinely and not additional evidence generated for inspection.
+Ofsted will usually expect to see evidence of the monitoring of teaching and learning and its link to teachers’ professional development and the teachers’ standards, but this should be the information that the school uses routinely and not additional evidence generated for inspection.

 Ofsted does not require schools to provide evidence for each teacher for each of the bulleted sub-headings in the teachers’ standards.